peter23/PicoFramework/README.md

 - `system/core.php` - the core (see below Core)
 - `system/PicoDatabase` - SQL query builder and MySQLi wrapper
 - `index.php` - entry point

+All files from the list above are required.
+There are also other files (modules, middlewares, etc.), which just contain some sample code.

 ### Routing